Effective use of Backlog's API

 Hello.

-At our company, we use Backlog as a development tool.
+At our company, we use Backlog as our development tool.

-Backlog can be used as a repository server for git, subversion, etc., as a progress management tool, to aggregate knowledge in a wiki, and to accumulate tasks in issues.
-It's a tool that can do a lot of things.
+Backlog can be used as a repository server for Git, Subversion, etc., as a progress management tool, or to consolidate knowledge in a wiki, or to create tasks for issues, and much more.

 I occasionally use the API, but my brain is starting to feel a bit messed up and I keep forgetting how to use it, so I'll paste some code that I think I can copy and paste